Allergy: Skin prick testing

-Skin testing is also known as "puncture testing" and "prick testing" due to the series of tiny punctures or pricks made into the patient's skin.
+Skin testing is also known as "puncture testing" and "prick testing" since it involves a series of tiny punctures or pricks being placed into the patient's skin.
 Tiny amounts of suspected allergens and/or their extracts (e.g., pollen, grass, mite proteins, peanut extract) are introduced to sites on the skin marked with pen or dye (the ink/dye should be carefully selected, lest it cause an allergic response itself).
-A negative and positive control are also included for comparison (eg, negative is saline or glycerin; positive is histamine).
+A negative and positive control are also included for comparison (e.g., negative is saline or glycerin; positive is histamine).
 A small plastic or metal device is used to puncture or prick the skin.
-Sometimes, the allergens are injected "intradermally" into the patient's skin, with a needle and syringe.
-Common areas for testing include the inside forearm and the back.
+Sometimes, allergens are injected "intradermally" into the patient's skin, with a needle and syringe.
+Common areas for testing include the inside of the forearm and the back.

 If the patient is allergic to the substance, then a visible inflammatory reaction will usually occur within 30 minutes.
-This response will range from slight reddening of the skin to a full-blown hive (called "wheal and flare") in more sensitive patients similar to a mosquito bite.
-Interpretation of the results of the skin prick test is normally done by allergists on a scale of severity, with +/− meaning borderline reactivity, and 4+ being a large reaction.
-Increasingly, allergists are measuring and recording the diameter of the wheal and flare reaction.
+This response ranges from slight reddening of the skin to a full-blown hive (called "wheal and flare") in more sensitive patients, similar to a mosquito bite.
+Interpretation of the results of the skin prick test is usually done by allergists on a severity scale, with +/− meaning borderline reactivity, and 4+ representing a large reaction.
+Increasingly, allergists are measuring and recording the diameter of the wheal-and-flare reaction.
 Interpretation by well-trained allergists is often guided by relevant literature.

-In general, a positive response is interpreted when the wheal of an antigen is ≥3mm larger than the wheal of the negative control (eg, saline or glycerin).
-Some patients may believe they have determined their own allergic sensitivity from observation, but a skin test has been shown to be much better than patient observation to detect allergy.
+In general, a positive response is interpreted when the wheal of an antigen is ≥3 mm larger than the wheal of the negative control (e.g., saline or glycerin).
+Some patients may believe they have determined their own allergic sensitivity from observation.
+A skin test is much better than patient observation for allergy detection.

-If a serious life-threatening anaphylactic reaction has brought a patient in for evaluation, some allergists will prefer an initial blood test prior to performing the skin prick test.
-Skin tests may not be an option if the patient has widespread skin disease or has taken antihistamines in the last several days.
+If a serious life-threatening anaphylactic reaction has brought a patient in for evaluation, some allergists may prefer to perform an initial blood test before conducting a skin prick test.
+Skin testing may also not be possible in patients with widespread skin disease or those who have taken antihistamine within the past several days.